kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/assignment-1-reading-to-comprehend.md

 - **Read:** [A good read: Building Duolingo ABC for Android](https://blog.duolingo.com/a-good-read-building-duolingo-abc-for-android/)

 - **While Reading:**
-  - Use Create & Capture to take notes
+  - Use the create & capture method to take notes
   - Write 3-5 questions that come to mind as you read

 - **After Reading:**